 So why are they creating the situation that they fear the most?

-I do think, however, that if JD Vance you know is looking good and he wins the election, um, Trump just retires.
+I do think, however, that if J.D.
+Vance is looking good and he wins the election, Trump just retires.

-I I think if JD Vance um doesn't win, I don't know what's gonna happen.
+I think if J.D.
+Vance doesn't win, I don't know what's going to happen.

-Yeah, uh all bets are off at that point because you can you expect people to try to stay alive and to do whatever they can to stay in a jail.
+Because you expect people to try to stay alive and to do whatever they can to stay in the jail.

-If you put Trump in a situation, don't expect him to roll over.
+If you put Trump in that situation, don't expect him to roll over.

-He he should fight as hard as he can.
+He should fight as hard as he can.

-Uh he's saying that they're you know the dependable career people who are doing it.
+He's saying that they're, you know, the dependable career people who are doing it.

-But honestly, I can't tell if Cash Patello's just mocking the Democrats by saying that.
+But honestly, I can't tell if Cash Patello is just mocking the Democrats by saying that.

 Because it's sort of just a thing you say.